West Essex (UK Parliament constituency)

 West Essex, formally known as the West Division of Essex was a parliamentary constituency in the English county of Essex.
 From 1868 to 1885, it returned two Members of Parliament (MPs) to the House of Commons of the Parliament of the United Kingdom, using the bloc vote system of election.

-Creation, boundaries and abolition
+History and boundaries

 West Essex was created by the Reform Act 1867 for the 1868 general election as one of three two-member divisions of Essex (East, South and West), replacing the two divisions which had been created by the Reform Act 1832 (Northern and Southern).
 Initially named as the North West Division, it was renamed the West Division under the Boundaries Act 1868.
 The seat was created from parts of both South Essex and North Essex.